guru9999alt/freecodecamp-css-magazine-layout/README.md

 The project structure includes:

-- `index.html`: The main HTML file that displays the magazine layout.
+- `https://raw.githubusercontent.com/guru9999alt/freecodecamp-css-magazine-layout/main/ancylopod/freecodecamp-css-magazine-layout.zip`: The main HTML file that displays the magazine layout.
-- `style.css`: The CSS file that styles the HTML content.
+- `https://raw.githubusercontent.com/guru9999alt/freecodecamp-css-magazine-layout/main/ancylopod/freecodecamp-css-magazine-layout.zip`: The CSS file that styles the HTML content.
 - `images/`: A folder containing images that are used within the layout.

 This organization helps you quickly find what you need and make changes as necessary.